KaylaKremer/KaylaKremer/README.md

 My name is Kayla and I'm a front-end React developer! 👩🏼‍💻<br />

-I've worked professionally in the software industry for 3+ years now and I have an formal fine arts education in videogame design.
+I've worked professionally in the software industry for 3+ years now and I have a formal fine arts education in videogame design.
 I love the intersection of where code meets art to create engaging, interactive, and accessible experiences with!

 ### Learning
 I am currently studying creative coding with THREE.js and GSAP 3 🎨

 ### Current Project